Kaigummi12/m295ProjektAbgabeKaiWenninger/README.md

 Now the project should be up and running.
 Make sure you are in the right directory src.

 ## Documentation
-You can find the Swagger documentation in my project it is called dokuSwagger.yml or dokuSwagger.html
+You can find the Swagger documentation in my project it is called dokuSwagger.yml
 GitRepo: https://github.com/Kaigummi12/m295ProjektAbgabeKaiWenninger